Iran–Iraq War: Final operations of 1982

 After Iran's failure in Operation Ramadan, they carried out only a few smaller attacks.
 Iran launched two limited offensives aimed at reclaiming the Sumar Hills and isolating the Iraqi pocket at Naft shahr at the international border, both of which were part of the disputed territories still under Iraqi occupation.
 They then aimed to capture the Iraqi border town of Mandali.
 They planned to take the Iraqis by surprise using Basij militiamen, army helicopters, and some armoured forces, then stretch their defences and possibly break through them to open a road to Baghdad for future exploitation.

 During Operation Muslim ibn Aqil (1–7 October), Iran recovered 150 km2 of disputed territory straddling the international border and reached the outskirts of Mandali before being stopped by Iraqi helicopter and armoured attacks.
 During Operation Muharram (1–21 November), the Iranians captured part of the Bayat oilfield with the help of their fighter jets and helicopters, destroying 105 Iraqi tanks, 70 APCs, and 7 planes with few losses.
 They nearly breached the Iraqi lines but failed to capture Mandali after the Iraqis sent reinforcements, including brand new T-72 tanks, which possessed armour that could not be pierced from the front by Iranian TOW missiles.
 The Iranian advance was also impeded by heavy rains.
 3,500 Iraqis and an unknown number of Iranians died, with only minor gains for Iran.

 1983–84: Stalemate and war of attrition

 After the failure of the 1982 summer offensives, Iran believed that a major effort along the entire breadth of the front would yield victory.
-During the course of 1983, the Iranians launched five major assaults along the front, though none achieved substantial success, as the Iranians staged more massive "human wave" attacks.
-By this time, it was estimated that no more than 70 Iranian fighter aircraft were still operational at any given time; Iran had its own helicopter repair facilities, left over from before the revolution, and thus often used helicopters for close air support.
-Iranian fighter pilots had superior training compared to their Iraqi counterparts (as most had received training from US officers before the 1979 revolution) and would continue to dominate in combat.
+In 1983, the Iranians launched five major assaults along the front.
+None achieved substantial success, as the Iranians staged more massive "human wave" attacks.
+By this time, it was estimated that no more than 70 Iranian fighter aircraft were still operational at any given time.
+Iran had its own helicopter repair facilities, left over from before the revolution, and often used helicopters for close air support.

+Iranian fighter pilots had superior training compared to their Iraqi counterparts, as most had received training from US officers before the 1979 revolution, and continued to dominate in combat.
 However, aircraft shortages, the size of defended territory/airspace, and American intelligence supplied to Iraq allowed the Iraqis to exploit gaps in Iranian airspace.
 Iraqi air campaigns met little opposition, striking over half of Iran, as the Iraqis were able to gain air superiority towards the end of the war.